 When you submit a complaint to us, we go through the following procedure:

-Is it eligible for investigation?
+Is your complaint eligible for investigation?

 The first thing we do is to assess whether we can look at your complaint under our Terms of Reference.
 This is known as an eligibility assessment.